netdata/netdata/database/engine/README.md

 -   asynchronous to mask the high I/O latency of HDDs.
 -   mostly large to reduce the amount of HDD seeking time.
 -   mostly sequential to reduce the amount of HDD seeking time.
--   compressed to reduce the amount on required throughput.
+-   compressed to reduce the amount of required throughput.

 As a result, the HDD is not thousands of times slower than the SSD, which is typical for other workloads.

-An interesting observation to make is, that the CPU-bound run (16 GiB page cache) generates fewer data than the SSD run (6.8 GiB vs 9.8 GiB).
-The reason is that, the 32 reader threads in the SSD scenario are more frequently blocked for I/O, and generate a read load of 1.7M/sec, whereas in the CPU-bound scenario the read load is 70 times higher at 118M/sec.
+An interesting observation to make is that the CPU-bound run (16 GiB page cache) generates fewer data than the SSD run (6.8 GiB vs 9.8 GiB).
+The reason is that the 32 reader threads in the SSD scenario are more frequently blocked by I/O, and generate a read load of 1.7M/sec, whereas in the CPU-bound scenario the read load is 70 times higher at 118M/sec.
 Consequently, there is a significant degree of interference by the reader threads, that slow down the writer threads.
 This is also possible because the interference effects are greater than the SSD impact on data generation throughput.